X-Men: The Last Stand: Cast

-A mutant criminal recruited by the Brotherhood in a prison truck, Juggernaut is incredibly strong, fast and, once he gains momentum, he is nearly unstoppable.
-The film's version of Juggernaut is depicted as a mutant and his relation to Charles Xavier was never mentioned.
-Matthew Vaughn cast Jones, who he met producing the Guy Ritchie gangster movies where Jones began his acting career.
+A mutant criminal recruited by the Brotherhood in a prison truck, Juggernaut is incredibly strong, fast, and, once he gains momentum, he is nearly unstoppable.
+The film's version of Juggernaut is depicted as a mutant, and his relation to Charles Xavier was never mentioned.
+Matthew Vaughn cast Jones, whom he met while producing the Guy Ritchie gangster movies, where Jones began his acting career.
 The actor had to go through a four-hour make-up process to portray Juggernaut, which included a muscle suit and a prosthetic chin.
 The costume tried to retain the bullet-shaped helmet of the comics without going excessively over the top.

-Additionally, Elliot Page (Note: Credited as Ellen Page; the film was released before Page came out as transgender.) appears as Kitty Pryde: A mutant with the ability to phase through matter and walk through solid objects, her clear affection for Iceman further adds to the tension already present between Iceman and Rogue.
+Additionally, Elliot Page (Note: Credited as Ellen Page.) appears as Kitty Pryde: A mutant with the ability to phase through matter and walk through solid objects, her clear affection for Iceman further adds to the tension already present between Iceman and Rogue.
 Maggie Grace was considered for the role, before Ratner invited Page, who impressed the director with his performance in Hard Candy (2005).
 Page initially declined, not wanting to yet jump to Hollywood filmmaking, but accepted after reading the script.
 Page said part of his motivation was having a new experience: "I thought, well, when else am I going to have a chance to wear a leather suit and run through exploding things?
 Why not be a superhero for a change?"
 Daniel Cudmore appears as Peter Rasputin / Colossus: A mutant with the ability to transform his body into an organic steel, while also granting him superhuman strength and a resistance to physical damage while in that form.
-Cudmore wore a foam latex muscle suit covered with a chrome-plated plastic plus a hard plastic head to have the metal skin on the set, with some digital augmentation being used to enhance the facial expressions.
-A digital double was used only for stunts that could not be achieved practically, such as the Fastball Special where Colossus throws Wolverine at Magneto.
+Cudmore wore a foam latex muscle suit covered with a chrome-plated plastic, plus a hard plastic head to have the metal skin on the set, with some digital augmentation being used to enhance the facial expressions.
+A digital double was used only for stunts that could not be achieved practically, such as the Fastball Special, where Colossus throws Wolverine at Magneto.
 Ben Foster appears as Warren Worthington III / Angel: The mutant son of an industrialist, who has feathered wings which allow him to fly.
 The static wings were models with a 15 ft wingspan and 5 ft height glued to Foster's back, replaced with computer-generated ones when movement was required.
+Mike Vogel turned down the role of Angel in favor of Poseidon (2006).